vistadataproject/documents/Background/vista/vista_monograph/README.md

 The VETERANS INFORMATION SYSTEMS AND TECHNOLOGY ARCHITECTURE (VISTA) is an nationally deployed enterprise inforamtion system created and used by the Veterans Health Administration (VHA) of the U.S. Department of Veterans Affairs (VA) to support the delivery of healthcare and other benefits and services to veterans.

-### VistA Brief Technical Overview
+### VISTA Brief Technical Overview
-VistA is an integrated Electronic Health Record (EHR) information technology system with application packages that share a common data store and common internal services.
-The data store and VistA kernel are implemented in the MUMPS (or M) computer language, and the Computerized Patient Record System (CPRS) graphical user interface (GUI) is implemented in Delphi.
+VISTA is an integrated Electronic Health Record (EHR) information technology system with application packages that share a common data store and common internal services.
+The data store and VISTA kernel are implemented in the MUMPS (or M) computer language, and the Computerized Patient Record System (CPRS) graphical user interface (GUI) is implemented in Delphi.
 Application clients use a highly-efficient proprietary protocol to access data.
-VistA is highly configurable and customizable, and in addition to appropriate connectivity amongst  VistA modules, VistA supports the integration of best-of-breed applications at multiple levels, including MUMPS API (Application Programming Interface,) Remote Procedure Call (RPC), Medical Domain Web Services (MDWS), HL7 (Health Level 7,) and data exchange via Blue  Button or eHealth Exchanges.
-VistA comprises nearly 200 distinct applications/modules, 15,000 routines, and millions of lines of computer code.
+VISTA is highly configurable and customizable, and in addition to appropriate connectivity amongst  VISTA modules, VISTA supports the integration of best-of-breed applications at multiple levels, including MUMPS API (Application Programming Interface,) Remote Procedure Call (RPC), Medical Domain Web Services (MDWS), HL7 (Health Level 7,) and data exchange via Blue  Button or eHealth Exchanges.
+VISTA comprises nearly 200 distinct applications/modules, 15,000 routines, and millions of lines of computer code.

-The backbone of VHA’s clinical and administrative information technology capability, VistA has historically been built on a client-server architecture, which ties together workstations and personal computers with graphical user interfaces at VA facilities.
+The backbone of VHA’s clinical and administrative information technology capability, VISTA has historically been built on a client-server architecture, which ties together workstations and personal computers with graphical user interfaces at VA facilities.
 The CPRS GUI is as well  highly customizable and runs on workstations, laptops, tablets including iPads, and smart phones.
-VistA interoperates with numerous commercial-off-the shelf software applications and with selected information technology systems of other federal agencies and, increasingly,  health information exchange networks.
-At the time of publication of this edition of the Monograph, comprehensive proposed enhancements to VistA were in the initial stages; referred to as “VistA Evolution” these enhancements are will reflect development and architecture enhancements to allow greater interaction with data and greater efficiency for the VistA system.
+VISTA interoperates with numerous commercial-off-the shelf software applications and with selected information technology systems of other federal agencies and, increasingly,  health information exchange networks.
+At the time of publication of this edition of the Monograph, comprehensive proposed enhancements to VISTA were in the initial stages; referred to as “VISTA Evolution” these enhancements are will reflect development and architecture enhancements to allow greater interaction with data and greater efficiency for the VISTA system.

-Additional detailed technical information on VistA which exceeds the scope of this Monograph, is available at the VistA Documentation Library website.
+Additional detailed technical information on VISTA which exceeds the scope of this Monograph, is available at the VISTA Documentation Library website.
-Where is VistA used within VHA?
+Where is VISTA used within VHA?
-VistA is deployed universally across VHA at more than 1,500 sites of care, including each Veterans Affairs Medical Center (VAMC), Community Based Outpatient Clinic (CBOC) and Community Living Center (CLC), as well as at nearly 300 VA Vet Centers.
+VISTA is deployed universally across VHA at more than 1,500 sites of care, including each Veterans Affairs Medical Center (VAMC), Community Based Outpatient Clinic (CBOC) and Community Living Center (CLC), as well as at nearly 300 VA Vet Centers.